RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Pilgimage: St Davids Cathedral

 Why is St Davids Cathedral a place of pilgrimage?

-Since the 6th century there has been a church on the site of St. Davids Cathedral.
-For the past 1500 years, prayer and worship has been offered to God on a daily basis, and this continues to this day.
+Since the 6th century, there has been a church on the site of St. Davids Cathedral.
+For the past 1500 years, prayer and worship have been offered to God on a daily basis, and this continues to this day.

 David died in the year 589 AD and tradition says that the monastery was 'filled with angels as Christ received his soul'.
 His final words to his followers were:

 'Be Joyful.
 Keep the Faith.
 Do the little things that you have heard and seen me do.'

 In the twelfth century, Pope Calixtus II declared St Davids Cathedral to be a place of pilgrimage.
 Calixtus also stated that the shrine was so important that two pilgrimages to St Davids were equivalent to one to Rome, three were equivalent to one to Jerusalem.
 Since then the path of pilgrimage has been trodden by hundreds of thousands of individuals, who long to be closer to God by visiting a sacred place.